Finding Child Care

 Head Start and Early Head Start

 Have income-based eligibly.
 They are part-day, part-year comprehensive programs.
-Head Start is for 3-5 year olds.
+Head Start is for 3- to 5-year-olds.
 Early Head Start serves infants and toddlers.
-Find Head Start services near you.

 Drop-in Child Care Facilities